 The sun will cast his shroud.”

 Evan was here recalling an image from his childhood, which was meant to draw the man’s attention to the direction of the sunrise on the shortest day of the year, St. Thomas’ Day.
+The old lady Mari of Gelliwrgan was Evan’s first cousin and her husband was William David who died in 1808.

 Five years before Evan and Ann had got married, nonconformity had come to the Parish of Llanwynno (in 1786).
 As part of a great religious revival, some itinerant preachers including John Wesley and Hywel Harris, preached at several local hillside homes; most notably Rhyd-y-Gwreiddyn.
 These famed preachers converted many Llanwynno families to their own personal folds of nonconformity.
 The seeds sown by these preachers would have important ramifications for our family; not least for those of us who still have Moses as their surname.
 This evangelical revival was a backlash against The Enlightenment, leading to the founding or reconstitution of many evangelical Christian organisations.
 In Wales this coincided with a surge in nationalism, and non-conformity would become a focal point for this.
 The established Anglican Church was regarded by many Welshmen as an alien presence, and so many people took to worshipping in nonconformist Welsh Chapels instead- a tradition which would become pivotal in the life of our family over the next four generations.
 Evan and Ann (Thomas) now took things one step further, as sometime between 1802-1813 they changed the family surname back to Moses.
 We know this as on the 27th March 1813, the family home Ynus-y-bool was registered by Evan Moses as a place of worship for dissenting Particular Baptists; there would have been no purpose built Chapel’s in Cwm Clydach at this time.
 Evan I was remember, born a Thomas, got married as a Thomas and all six of his children were born Thomas’ – indeed three of them died with Thomas as their surname.
 In parts of Wales in the early 19th Century, Anglicised surnames (such as Thomas) were actually seen as “slave names”, and so many Welshmen decided to use the patronymic system again or choose an obvious Biblical name to make a very public statement about their devout Christianity – the surname Moses ticked both boxes!
 My cousin Glyn Moses was certainly glad of this name change when he started researching the family history some six generations later – there are certainly a lot more Thomas’ in South Wales than there are Moses’!
 With Ynus-y-bool now licensed for religious worship, it’s location no doubt came in handy as full immersion baptisms could be carried out in the adjacent River Clydach – even in winter!
+The Ynus-y-bool Baptists were known as the Shiloh sect and we know they received financial support from fellow Baptists based in Fenchurch, London.
+One such person was a Mr. Hewit Fysh, a woollen draper, so there was also a link with the wool trade.
+In “Hanes Plwyf Llanwynno”, Glanffrwd refers to the “weavers of Ynys-y-bwl.”
+Incidentally the minister who conducted the services at Ynus-y-bool was a James Perrott.

 Finally and sadly, Ann Moses died on July 20th 1824 aged just 53; and so her early demise meant she did not live to see any of her nine grandchildren born to surviving son Evan III, making her nickname “Nani Hendre Rhys” somewhat ironic.
 She was buried two days later on the 22nd of July at Llanwynno.
 Evan I outlived her by six years, dying on January 7th 1830 aged 61; he too was laid to rest two days later, with his late wife.